The Tur\'an density of tight cycles in three-uniform hypergraphs: Proof overview

 \begin{definition} The \emph{diameter} of a hypergraph $\HH$ is the minimum $\ell$ such that the following holds: for every $x, y, z, w \in V(\HH)$ (where $x, y$ are distinct and $z, w$ are distinct) whenever there is a pseudopath from $xy$ to $zw$, there is such a pseudopath of order at most $\ell$. \end{definition} In Section~\ref{sec:diameter}, we show that, for $\ell\gg \epsilon^{-1}$, every 3-uniform hypergraph $\HH$ contains a subhypergraph $\HH'$ with $e(\HH')\geq e(\HH)-\epsilon n^3$ such that $\HH'$ has diameter at most $\ell$ (see Proposition~\ref{prop:small-diameter}).
 Then we show that in every 3-uniform hypergraph of diameter $\ell$, if there is some odd pseudocycle, then there is also an odd pseudocycle of length at most $4\ell$ (see Proposition~\ref{prop:diam-cyc}).
 Combining these with Corollary~\ref{corollary_intro_long_pseudocycles} shows the following \begin{restatable}{corollary}{corWeak} Let $1/n \ll 1/\ell \ll \epsilon \ll 1$, and let $\HH$ be an $n$-vertex hypergraph with no odd pseudocycles of length at most $\ell$.
 Then $e(\HH) \le f(n) + \epsilon n^3$. \end{restatable}

 Note that this is still not strong enough to combine with Theorem~\ref{theorem_blow_up} to yield Theorem~\ref{thm:single-cycle}.
 The issue is that the length of the cycle $\ell$ depends on $\epsilon$ --- therefore, when combined with Theorem~\ref{theorem_blow_up}, we would only get that $\lim_{m\to \infty}\pi(\mathcal C_m^3)=2\sqrt 3-3$.
 To go further, we prove a ``stability version'' of Theorem~\ref{theorem_intro_falgas_ravry}.
 We show that if a coloured graph $D$ on $n$ vertices contains more than $f(n)-\epsilon n^3$ cherries, then $D$ must have a very constrained structure similar to the iterated blow-up construction (see Theorem~\ref{thm:stability} for the precise statement).
 Once we have this, we can obtain the following strengthening of Corollary~\ref{cor:weak-main} \begin{restatable}{theorem}{thmPseudocycle} There exists $L > 0$ such that the following holds.
-If $\HH$ is a $3$-uniform hypergraph on $n$ vertices which contains no pseudocycles of length $\ell$, with $\ell \leq L$ and $3 \nmid \ell$, then $e(\HH) \le f(n) + O(1)$. \end{restatable} This theorem easily combines with Theorem~\ref{theorem_blow_up} in order to give our main result, Theorem~\ref{thm:single-cycle} (see \Cref{sec:diameter}).
+If $\HH$ is a $3$-uniform hypergraph on $n$ vertices which does not contain a pseudocycle of length $\ell$ for any $\ell \leq L$ with $3 \nmid \ell$, then $e(\HH) \le f(n) + O(1)$. \end{restatable} This theorem easily combines with Theorem~\ref{theorem_blow_up} in order to give our main result, Theorem~\ref{thm:single-cycle} (see \Cref{sec:diameter}).